codeforamerica/recordtrac/readme/redeploy.md

 Create a Heroku app:

     $ heroku create

-Set the secret token:

-    $ heroku config:set SECRET_TOKEN=`python -c 'import uuid; print uuid.uuid4()'`

 Next, push the code to Heroku:

     $ git push heroku master

-Migrate the database:

-    $ heroku run rake db:migrate

-Load the locations and questions:

-    $ heroku run rake import:locations
-    $ heroku run rake import:questions

-Add an additional web dyno so that the app never sleeps (this is necessary so the app always answers when people call in):
+Add an additional web dyno so that the app is responsive:

+*NOTE: This is strongly recommended for a production-ready deployment.*

 	$ heroku ps:scale web=2